fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 • Positive result:

-• Your stool contained blood.
+• Blood was found in your stool.
 This does not necessarily mean you have cancer.
-Other causes include polyps, haemorrhoids, ulcers, diverticular disease, and inflammatory bowel disease.
-Further tests, such as a colonoscopy, will be needed to determine the source of the bleeding.
+Other possible causes include polyps, haemorrhoids, ulcers, diverticular disease, or inflammatory bowel disease.
+Further tests, such as a colonoscopy, will be needed to find the source of the bleeding.

-False positives and false negatives can occur, especially if the preparation instructions are not followed properly.
+False positives and false negatives can happen, especially if the preparation instructions were not followed correctly.

 Are there any risks to the test?

-There are no physical risks associated with collecting stool samples for a faecal occult blood test.
-However, the test is not perfect and may not detect all cases of bowel cancer or other conditions.
-It can also produce false-positive or false-negative results, leading to unnecessary further testing or missed diagnoses.
+A faecal occult blood test (FOBT) is very safe, and there are no physical risks from collecting stool samples at home.
+However, the test is not perfect.
+It may miss some cases of bowel cancer or other conditions, and it can sometimes give a false-positive or false-negative result, which might lead to unnecessary tests or missed diagnoses.

-Your doctor can help you understand the benefits and risks of an FOBT screening and determine whether it is appropriate for you based on your individual risk factors and preferences.
+Your doctor can help you understand the benefits and limitations of the test and decide whether an FOBT is suitable for you, based on your own health and risk factors.

 FAQ